-Many years ago, a young Indian girl was kidnapped by a couple of settlers.
+Many years ago, a young Native American girl was kidnapped by a couple of settlers.
 She was taken out on the river in a canoe.
 A fight pursued and the vessel capsized; all three died.
 Three people (sometimes more) die per year according to the legend.
-The girl's father, an Indiana chief, was highly upset.
+The girl's father, a Native American chief, was highly upset.
 He placed a curse on the river and vowed that three people would die on the river every year.
 Since then, three or more people have died on the Saco each year.

 When a suspected witch was convicted of a crime and sentenced to be hanged, she fiercely defended the fact that she was innocent.
 However, no one heeded her declaration, and the punishment was enforced.
 When at the gallows, the witch cursed the mayor and promised to haunt him to his grave.
 No paranormal activity was reported by the mayor, but on his grave is a boot print.
 If the print is removed, it will reappear in no more than a few days.

 Once featured on "Unsolved Mysteries," the tree is gutted and is cut off about nine feet from the base.
 The tree has faces that protrude from the wood.
 They appear to be upturned in agony with the mouths open.
 On this is island is also a pet cemetery.
 Phantom dogs and houses have been seen romping around the site.

 Long ago, a man named Captain Buck fell in love with a woman who was known to be a witch.
 In order to protect his reputation, he left her for another woman.
 The witch cursed him, saying she would leave her foot upon his grave.
 Today, an outline of a foot is seen on his tombstone.
 The stone has been scrubbed and even replaced; the outline still remains.